maxwells-daemons/genome/README.md

 a vector of logits.
 Each generation's update computes the closed-form natural gradient with respect to the bit probabilities, and then backpropagates through the sigmoid function to update the logits.

-## Note to the CS 179 TAs

-The final project will involve GPU-accelerating inference with binary neural networks.
-The file `genome/binary_layers.pyx` implements binary networks and layers on the CPU with Cython, and the final version will include a GPU implementation of the same interface.

 ## Building the project

 This project uses a Poetry hook to compile some Cython code.